Education Department withdraws Obama-era campus sexual assault guidance

 As part of the interim guidance, the department released a Q&A outlining recommendations on how schools should respond, including guidance on what schools are obligated to do in response to allegations and their flexibility in establishing their own procedures.

-The administration is formally withdrawing the Obama administration’s “dear colleague letter” that some, including DeVos, have criticized for going too far.
-The standard for proof has been raised for school disciplinary proceedings.
+The administration is formally withdrawing the Obama administration's "dear colleague letter" that some, including DeVos, have criticized for going too far.
+The standard for proof has been raised for school disciplinary proceedings in some instances, as different schools have different policies.

 One aspect of the Obama-era guidance that remains is the responsibility of the school to investigate, rather than leave the matter to law enforcement.